NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Grabbable Moves: 6A, 2A, JA, 8B landing
 - 5B hitbox appears one frame later, elbow hitbox does not appear on frame 1
 - 5B(B) hitbox appears one frame later; slightly less lift
+- 4B
-- 4B hitbox appears one frame later to better match the animation, can be grabbed on startup; moves and appears 3 frames sooner; same strike timing
+  - Hitbox appears one frame later to better match the animation
+  - Can be grabbed on startup
+  - Moves and appears 3 frames sooner
+  - Same strike timing
+  - Can be grabbed on landing
 - 2B(B) launches higher, launches on block, hitbox appears later
+- 8A
+  - Damage and block damage reduced from 14,10,10,10 to 9,6,6,6
+  - Remove ending high crush and standing in the air (had no purpose)
 - 8B cannot be subbed until later
 - A8B is hittable after releasing the opponent
 - 5A hitbox appears two frames later